 SUGAR CREEK BAPTIST CHURCH

-Since the last Chairman’s Report at the 2017 Annual Business Meeting, the Diaconate of Sugar Creek Baptist Church (“SCBC”) has continued to serve the body of Christ by supporting and providing counsel to the staff.
+Since the last Chairman’s Report at the 2018 Annual Business Meeting, the Diaconate of Sugar Creek Baptist Church (“SCBC”) has continued to serve the body of Christ in the day-to-day life of our church.

 - Character: Being a man of God

 - Unity: Preserving the spirit of peace in our church

 - Purpose: Supporting the purposes and direction of our church

 - Service: Serving effectively on a Deacon Ministry Team

 - Doctrine Presenting sound Christian teaching to everyone

 In recent weeks, Tom Stewart, devoted member, deacon and former deacon chairman, has gone home to be with the Lord.
 He will be missed greatly by his family, friends and so many here, including the children, volunteers and staff of Creek Kids where he served so faithfully.

 In the 2018 Annual Business Meeting, church members elected by secret ballot, two men to serve as deacons at SCBC – Charles D. Gorden and Mannaser D. “MD” Marshall, Jr. These men were previously ordained as deacons and therefore were not required to sit and be examined before the SCBC Ordination Council.